murex/mikado-testbuilders-kata/docs/5_Conclusion.md

   (or extracting an [Anti-Corruption Layer](https://dev.to/asarnaout/the-anti-corruption-layer-pattern-pcd))

 We can combine most of them as we did today.
-These combinations are more powerful than the each technique separately.
+These combinations are more powerful than each technique used separately.
 This is the case where

 > 1 + 1 > 2

-When we started to coach teams about refactoring, experience had taught us that that legacy code bases had to go through a long and painful refactoring phase before we could apply agile-coding practices like Test Driven Development.
+When we started to coach teams about refactoring, experience had taught us that legacy code bases had to go through a long and painful refactoring phase before we could apply agile-coding practices like Test Driven Development.